informagi/GEEER/README.md

 ## Code for computing the embedding based score with Scenario based annotations

 Open the Jupyter Notebook called `score_multiple-embedding-types-with-scenarios.ipynb` in the `Code` directory.
-In the first cell, please comment out the lines specifying the preferred version of embeddings and annotations, following the instructions written there.
-Then simply run all cells to reproduce the experiment.
+Simply run all cells to reproduce the experiment.

 ## Code for scoring with Ranklib